darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

 USB Extenders (Optional) - Depends on your set-up (Kit includes one)

-sma rf cable (Kit comes with this...depending how far you are from your antenna, you may or may not need this extension)
+sma rf cable (Kit comes with this...depending on how far you are from your antenna, you may or may not need this extension)

 THIS Antenna KIT CAN BE FOUND HERE: https://amzn.to/4cWtPLJ
 ![Alt Text](https://github.com/darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/blob/main/Sat%20Dish.jpg)